Excursion-App/excursion/README.md

 These instructions will get you a copy of the project up and running on your local machine.

-### Installing
+### Installing and Starting
 You would need [Node.js](https://nodejs.org) to install and run scripts.
-Clone the project project and run the command `npm install`.
+Clone the project project and run the command `npm install` or `yarn install` to install all dependencies.

-### Developing
+Start the project using `npm start` or `yarn start`.
-You can run the command `npm run dev` to start a babel-node server using nodemon.
 Browser access is at `http://localhost:3000/`.

 ### Building
 Compile with babel using the command `npm run build`.
 The compiled files will be in